Michel Houellebecq: Views on politics and religion

+Literary critical reception

-Literary critics have labeled Houellebecq's novels "vulgar", "pamphlet literature" and "pornography"; he has been accused of obscenity, racism, misogyny and Islamophobia.
-His works, particularly Atomised, have received high praise from the French literary intelligentsia, with generally positive international critical response, though there have been notably poor reviews in The New York Times by Michiko Kakutani and Anthony Quinn, in the London Review of Books by Perry Anderson, as well as mixed reviews from The Wall Street Journal.
+Some literary critics have labelled Houellebecq's novels "vulgar", "pamphlet literature" and "pornography"; he has been accused of obscenity, racism, misogyny and Islamophobia.

+His works, particularly Atomised, have received high praise from the French literary intelligentsia, with generally positive international critical response, though there have been poor reviews in The New York Times by Michiko Kakutani and Anthony Quinn, in the London Review of Books by Perry Anderson, as well as mixed reviews from The Wall Street Journal.

 However, without ignoring the book's grotesqueries, Lorin Stein from Salon, later editor of The Paris Review, made a spirited defense:

-Ten years later, Houllebecq responded to critical reviews:
+In 2010, Houellebecq responded to critical reviews:

-According to the austrian feature-writer Anne-Catherine Simon, Houellebecq's oeuvre shows „great continuity: as a long story of western decadence“.
+According to the Austrian feature-writer Anne-Catherine Simon in 2016, Houellebecq's oeuvre shows "great continuity: as a long story of western decadence".

-In an interview with Agathe Novak-Lechevalier Houellebecq characterised himself as „the author of a nihilistic era and the suffering that goes along with nihilism“.
+In a 2020 interview with Agathe Novak-Lechevalier Houellebecq characterised himself as "the author of a nihilistic era and the suffering that goes along with nihilism".

-Lovecraft scholar S. T. Joshi has criticised Houellebecq's stance on Lovecraft.
-An essay by Todd Spaulding makes the case for why Houellebecq portrayed Lovecraft as an "obsolete reactionary" whose work was based largely on "racial hatred."
+In 2018, Lovecraft scholar S. T. Joshi has criticised Houellebecq's stance on Lovecraft.
+An essay by Todd Spaulding makes the case for why Houellebecq portrayed Lovecraft as an "obsolete reactionary", whose work was based largely on "racial hatred."

-However, Christopher Caldwell defends Houellebecq for his overall depictions of technological loneliness and cultural alienation:
+Houellebecq's novels have been classified as satire since 2015.

+Legal dispute

+In 2022, Houellebecq participated in an experimental erotic film titled KIRAC 27, produced by the Dutch art collective Keeping It Real Art Critics (KIRAC).
+The project involved Houellebecq engaging in explicit scenes with multiple women, with the stipulation that his genitals would not appear in the same shot as his face.
+However, upon viewing the film's trailer, Houellebecq sought to halt its release, alleging an invasion of privacy and labeling the project defamatory.

+In response to Houellebecq's legal efforts to prevent the film's distribution, the Amsterdam District Court did not directly rule in favor of KIRAC.
+Instead, the court attempted to mediate a compromise by ordering KIRAC to provide Houellebecq with a complete copy of the film for review before its release.
+This decision aimed to address Houellebecq's concerns while allowing the film to proceed under certain conditions.
+Despite this, Houellebecq continued to contest the film's release, leading to further legal proceedings.

+The controversy surrounding the film led to a significant rift within KIRAC.
+In 2022, founding member Tarik Sadouma left the collective to focus on The Unsafe House in Amsterdam, an avant-garde project exploring provocative and “unsafe” ideas.
+His departure and the ensuing fallout were partly attributed to creative differences and ethical concerns related to the Houellebecq project.